ssato/python-anyconfig/README.rst

   - anyconfig.dump() to dump a configuration file from a dict or dict-like object represents some configurations
   - anyconfig.dumps() to dump a configuration string from ...

+- Can validate config files in any formats supported with JSON schema [#]_ in any formats supported and can represent the schema with jsonschema [#]_ 's help
 - Can process jinja2-based template config files:

   - You can add include feature in config files for your applications with using jinja2's include directive